NHS dentistry on its ‘last legs’ despite data showing surge in treatments

 New figures from NHS Digital show that 26.4 million courses of treatment were delivered by NHS dentists between April 2021 and March 22, more than double the 12 million reported in the previous 12 months – which were heavily impacted by the pandemic.

-Practices were instructed to close and cease all routine dental care from March 25 to June 8 2020, while dentists and dental surgeons had to stick to “The Government will be fooling itself and millions of patients if it attempts to put a gloss on these figures.
+Practices were instructed to close and cease all routine dental care from March 25 to June 8, with dentists and dental surgeons forced to stick to strict infection control rules due to Covid-19.

 But the latest figures show that the dental sector has not recovered to pre-pandemic levels of activity, sitting at around two-thirds (69%) of the 38.4 million courses of treatment provided in 2019-20.